algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 - Not working software, calculation errors or security issues => Write a test plan and test everything.
 - Delay => Follow the forecast planning and respect deadlines.
 - Law => Follow precisely the law.
+- Wrong website => Use of a QR code, good website referencing

 <br>